 I live out of a bag and have very few possessions.
 The few boxes of stuff I own that I don’t carry with me live in my sister’s loft.

-Being a minimalist really keeps costs down as I don’t buy things – by that I mean clothes, kitchen gadgets, beauty products, CD’s, bags, watches, scented candles or jewellery.
+Being a minimalist really keeps costs down as I don’t buy things – by that I mean clothes, kitchen gadgets, beauty products, DVD’s, bags, watches, scented candles or jewellery.
 Even if I wanted these things I’d have nowhere to put them.
 It’s amazing how much money we can waste just buying ‘things’.

 My monthly living costs